ibm-cloud-docs/vpc/file_storage_vpc_mount_ubuntu.md

 # Mounting file shares on Ubuntu
 {: #file-storage-vpc-mount-ubuntu}

-Use these instructions to connect a Network file system (NFS) file share to an Ubuntu Linux&reg;-based {{site.data.keyword.cloud}} Compute instance.
+Use these instructions to connect a Network File System (NFS) file share to an Ubuntu Linux&reg;-based {{site.data.keyword.cloud}} Compute instance.
 {: shortdesc}

 {{site.data.keyword.filestorage_vpc_full}} is available for customers with special approval to preview this service in the Washington, Dallas, Frankfurt, London, Sydney, Sao Paulo, and Tokyo regions.
 Contact your IBM Sales representative if you are interested in getting access.